OBPNPW2024/MoDL/README.md

 ##Model Prediction
-1. Place the test images to be segmented in the *' testraw '* directory.
+1. Place the test images (2048x2048 pixels) to be segmented in the *' testraw '* directory.

 2. Run the ***MoDL_seg/segment_predict.py*** to make segmentation using the trained model.

-3. The predicted segmentations of patches in three ways (4×4 patches, 4×3 patches, 3×4 patches) and their pseudo-color implementation are stored separately in the corresponding *' results/results_xx/bw '* and *' results/results_xx/pseudo '* directories.
+3. The predicted segmentations of patches in three ways (4×4 patches, 4×3 patches, 3×4 patches).
+The 4×4 patches were used to stitch together a complete 2048x2048 pixels resolution image, while the 4×3 and 3×4 patches were used to fill the seams produced during the stitching process.
+The pseudo-color implementation are stored separately in the corresponding *' results/results_xx/bw '* and *' results/results_xx/pseudo '* directories.

 4. The final merged segmentations of three ways and their pseudo-color implementation are stored separately in the *' final_results/bw '* and *' final_results/pseudo '* directories.